top of page

 Satellites

 Satellites play a crucial role in global communication, navigation, weather monitoring, and space exploration.
 These artificial objects orbit the Earth or other celestial bodies and are used for various applications, including broadcasting, scientific research, and military surveillance.
-This blog explores how satellites work, their different types, and their significance in our daily lives.

 When Was the First Satellite Launched?